vlashchanka/json-lint-d-ts/README.md

 `yarn -D json-lint-d-ts`

 ## Usage

-First, import `validate` function and pass all your JSON files paths with their type declarations:
+Import `validate` function and pass all your JSON files paths with their type declarations:

 ```typescript
 import { validate } from "json-lint-d-ts";